mdotme/nuxt-starter/README.md

 # ✨ Nuxt 4 starter ✨

-This is a boilerplate for starting Nuxt4 projects with Vite, TypeScript, ESLint, Tailwind CSS, Pinia and Docker.
+This is a boilerplate for starting Nuxt4 projects with Vite, TypeScript, ESLint, Tailwind CSS and Pinia

 ## Features